Fertility issues for women and people assigned female at birth

 - Hormone therapy and some other cancer drugs can lead to a temporary or permanent menopause.

-- Chemotherapy drugs can damage a woman’s eggs.
+- Chemotherapy drugs can damage your eggs.

 - Some types of surgery can impact your fertility.
 For example, if you have your womb removed (hysterectomy) or ovaries removed.